sckott/talks/sfu/resources/r_resources.md

 + Cross-platform
 + Free
-+ Server versions (can run in a browser = great for teaching, running on another computer)
++ Server versions for Linux (can run in a browser = great for teaching, running on another computer)

 Tasks in R
 ========================================================